 1) Show Your Hands!

-Since there is a bit of time before the beginning of school, it is a good idea to introduce or reinforce to your children the importance of hand washing.
+Since there is a bit of time before the beginning of school, now is a good time to introduce or reinforce to your children the importance of hand washing.
 Get your children into the habit of washing their hands before eating and after bathroom use.
 Good old soap and warm water is just as effective as hand sanitizers which can contain toxic chemicals such as triclosan.
 Be aware that antibacterial soaps can lead to the development of antibiotic-resistant microorganisms.

 2) Coughing, Sneezing, Runny Nose – Oh My!